Paleo Thai Iced Tea Recipe

 We gave Thai iced tea the Sun Basket treatment and swapped in paleo-friendly coconut milk for the traditional sweetened condensed milk.
 Call us biased, but we like it even better than the original version.
 This recipe makes eight 6-oz portions of sweet and nutty Thai tea.
 Don’t toss the steeped tea leaves, they’ll be good for at least one more pot.
-For a Southeast-Asian-themed meal, pair the tea with our Thai Steak Panang Curry with Jasmine Rice.
+For a Southeast-Asian-themed meal, pair the tea with this week's Lemongrass-Tofu Lettuce Cups with Cucumber Salad and Rice Noodles or Southeast Asian Chicken Salad with Sesame-Lime Dressing.

 - 1 quart water